The cultural shift in Dubai’s real estate

 A Culture of Well-being

 Developers and their community management arms also have the chance to play a key role in promoting a culture of good health and wellbeing within communities.
 It is not just about building state-of-the-art fitness centres or jogging tracks, but about encouraging residents to lead an active lifestyle.
 At DAMAC, we regularly partner with fitness instructors to organise free sessions for our residents on weekends.
 We have successfully integrated activities such as yoga and Zumba across our communities.
 Besides hosting events, developers can also promote healthy living through the intelligent design of community spaces.
-By creating dedicated paths for cycling and walking, as we have done at AKOYA and DAMAC Hills, we can encourage residents to adopt a healthy lifestyle.
+By creating dedicated paths for cycling and walking, as we have done at AKOYA and Damac Hills Apartments, we can encourage residents to adopt a healthy lifestyle.

 ‘Community development’ is a collaborative effort between residents and community management and keeping an open line of communication and feedback is a crucial aspect of any thriving community.
 That’s why we have launched the ‘Hello DAMAC’ platform, which is an online customer self-service portal that lets residents connect with us round the clock.
 Besides enabling residents to access a variety of services on the go, the platform allows them to share their feedback with the community management team as well.